collective-action/tech/README.md

 1. Update the fields and verify that the changes look correct.
 1. Commit the changes to a new branch and make a PR.

-> Except for the field 'date', any of the other fields can be omitted if not applicable to the action
+> Except for the field 'date', any of the other fields can be omitted if not applicable to the action.
+To omit a field, remove the <tr> element entirely.
 ```html
  <table data-author="your-username">
   <tr>